stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/05_qualified_notification_model.md

 Alternatively, fragment the Model into two model objects, so that the View can connect only to the part that is relevant.

-To prevent excessive refreshes with multiple changes: pass a flag to update(), or accumulate changes on the view side and refresh only after a given amount of time has passed, or add to a queue the changes, then consume the queue until no more changes are needed, then force visual refresh.

-can't a view fetch information from multiple models, and deliver signals to different controllers having different roles?
-Drawback: you may end up implementing a protocol in the notify() method.

-The view does not inquire the model through an interface.
-The model is closed to that. it just produces events with a data change object, and synchronizes through that.

 Advantages:
  - the data update object may contain logic on how to present itself on the views, especially if this rendering is trivial (e.g. pure text)